msharma84/Technical_Concepts/Java.md

    System.out.println(oddList);
    ```

- - How do you group a list of employees by department using streams?
+ - How do you group a list of employees by department using streams

    ```
    class Employee{